Career Advice Blog

 Job Shadowing Is Effective On-the-Job Training

-Job shadowing, in its simplest form, entails following an experienced employee, who is already employed and doing the work you are interested in, for a period of time that can be a couple of days to an entire week.
-Job shadowing is usually done by either new employees or potential future employees who may be looking for a career change and want to get familiar with a new job before committing.
+Job shadowing, in its simplest form, entails following an experienced employee for a short period of time, who is already employed and doing the work you are interested in.
+It is usually done by either new employees or potential future employees who may be looking for a career change and want to get familiar with a new job before committing.

-Besides giving professional insights into the job they are interested in, job shadowing can act as a great way for on-the-job training.
-In fact, it is a very effective form of job training for many professions.
+Besides giving professional insights into the job they are interested in; job shadowing can be a great way for on-the-job training.
+It is a very effective form of job training for many professions.
 By job shadowing, an employee, student or intern can acquire extensive knowledge of the day-to-day activities of a skilled and experienced employee in a way that is impossible otherwise.

-As a matter of fact, it is a much better way to understand the know-how needed for a job role, far superior to reading a job description or partaking in a session in which an employee explains his/her role.
-This is because, job shadowing helps you observe the employee at the most basic level and understand subtleties of his/her roles and responsibilities – how exactly a job is done, what is expected from an employee on that job and with whom the employee interacts on a daily basis at the workplace.
-These may include attending official meetings, visiting clients or customer, or participating in training sessions and industrial conferences in order to become completely aware of the job.
+It is a much better way to understand the know-how needed for a job role, far superior to reading a job description or partaking in a session in which an employee explains his/her role.
+This is because, job shadowing helps you observe the employee at the most basic level and understand the subtleties of his/her roles and responsibilities – how exactly a job is done, what is expected from an employee on that job, and with whom the employee interacts daily at the workplace.
+These may include attending official meetings, visiting clients or customers, or participating in training sessions and industry conferences to become completely aware of the job.